opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

    :width: 100%
    :alt: First GET command against data source.

+You may get an empty return.
+That is not bad!
+No error means the data source connection is setup correctly.
+The reason for the empty return is by default STIX-shifter only searches the last 10 or 30 minutes of data if no time range is provided.
+So you can get data by specifying a time range to search, e.g., ``START t'2021-05-06T00:00:00Z' STOP t'2021-05-07T00:00:00Z'`` to search for all data on the day May 6, 2021.
+You need to use ISO timestamp and both ``START`` and ``STOP`` keywords.
+For more information, please check the command:GET section in :doc:`language`.

 **[Known STIX-Shifter Issue]** STIX-Shifter have compatible issues with Python
 > 3.6 on Fedora/RHEL.
 Test STIX-Shifter manually if Kestrel encounters a data source issue and suggests so.
 If Python version is the issue, you may need to